 Term and goal expansions are defined using, respectively, the predicates term_expansion/2 and goal_expansion/2, which are declared in the expanding built-in protocol.
 Note that, unlike Prolog systems also providing these two predicates, they are not declared as multifile predicates in the protocol.
-This design decision is key to give the programmer full control of the expansion process and prevent the problems that inflict most Prolog system providing a term-expansion mechanism.
+This design decision is key for giving the programmer full control of the expansion process and preventing the problems inflicting most of the Prolog systems that provide a term-expansion mechanism.